 General Thomas P. Stafford (retired), age 89, served on our board of directors from 1984 to 1986 and was re-appointed in 2000.
 Gen. Stafford was selected as an astronaut in 1962, piloted Gemini VI in 1965 and commanded Gemini IX in 1966.
 In 1969, Gen. Stafford was named Chief of the Astronaut Office and was the Apollo X commander for the first lunar module flight to the moon.
 He commanded the Apollo-Soyuz joint mission with the Soviet cosmonauts in 1975.
-He then served as U.S. Air Force Deputy Chief of Staff for Research and Development and Acquisition and retired in 1979.
+He then served as U.S. Air Force Deputy Chief of Staff for Research and

+Development and Acquisition and retired in 1979.
 After his retirement, he became chairman of Gibraltar Exploration Limited, an oil and gas exploration and production company, and served in that position from 1979 to 1984, when he joined General Technical Services, Inc., a consulting firm.
 In 1982 Gen. Stafford founded Stafford, Burke and Hecker, Inc., a Washington-based consulting firm and served the firm until 2005.
 Gen. Stafford has more recently served as an advisor to a number of government agencies including the National Aeronautics and Space Administration (NASA) and the Air Force Material Command.
 He is currently chairman of the NASA Advisory Council Task Force on the International Space Station Program, and also served as co-chairman of the Stafford-Covey NASA Space Shuttle Return to Flight Task Group.
 Gen. Stafford has received many honors and decorations including the Congressional Space Medal of Honor.
 He was elected to the National Academy of Engineering in 2014.
-Since prior to 2015, Gen. Stafford has served as a director of Kronos Worldwide and a member of its audit, and management development and compensation committee.
+Since prior to 2015, Gen. Stafford has served as a director of Kronos Worldwide and a member of its audit, and management development and compensation committees.
+He is a member of our audit committee and serves as chairman of our management development and compensation committee.